 Again, even though the word “potato” is in both products, that doesn’t mean you can successfully substitute one for the other!
 Potato flour’s heavier weight and strong flavor means it doesn’t substitute well in recipes that call for potato starch—after all, they are really meant for different purposes.
 So what if you’re right in the middle of cooking and find that you are out of potato flour or starch?

 How to Substitute Potato Starch and Potato Flour

 For potato flour:

-Unfortunately it is hard to make a generalization about what you can use if a recipe calls for potato flour but you don’t have any.
-It rather depends on what you are making.
-However, there are a few basic tips you can follow–
+Unfortunately it’s hard to make a generalization about what will work every time a recipe calls for potato flour.
+It depends on what you are making.

 - The best way to make substitutions when baking gluten-free is by matching the weights of your ingredients.